-Investments - Investments consist of certificates of deposit, corporate bonds, common stocks, exchange traded funds, government obligations, mutual fund shares and money market shares, and hedge funds.
+Investments - Investments consist of corporate bonds, common stocks, exchange traded funds, government obligations, mutual fund shares and money market shares, and hedge funds.
 Investments are carried at fair value, which is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction, based on available market prices of the investments or similar investments.
-INvestEd has an investment policy, approved by the Indiana Finance Authority, for all funds held outside the existing trust.
-INvestEd is restricted to investments that meet the rating requirements per the indenture of trust for all funds held within the trust.
+InvestEd has an investment policy, approved by the Indiana Finance Authority, for all funds held outside the existing trust.
+InvestEd is restricted to investments that meet the rating requirements per the indenture of trust for all funds held within the trust.

-Investment income is recorded on the accrual basis, and dividends are recorded on the ex-dividend date.
+Interest income is recorded on the accrual basis, and dividends are recorded on the ex-dividend date.
 Purchases and sales of investments are recorded on the trade date.
 Gains and losses on the sale of investments are determined using the specific-identification method.
-Changes in the fair value of investments are included in the statement of revenues, expenses and changes in net position.
+Changes in the fair value of investments are included in the statements of revenues, expenses and changes in net position.

-Allowance for Loan Losses - Guarantees on federally insured student loans originated after October 1, 1993, but before July 1, 2006, provide for a reduced recovery of 98% of loan principal and accrued interest on FFELP loans which default.
+Allowance for Student Loan Losses - Guarantees on federally insured student loans originated after October 1, 1993, but before July 1, 2006, provide for a reduced recovery of 98% of loan principal and accrued interest on FFELP loans which default.
 Guarantees on FFELP loans originated after July 1, 2006, provide for a reduced recovery of 97% of loan principal and accrued interest on loans which default.
 Accordingly, INvestEd provides for an allowance for the estimated loss associated with the portion not recoverable.

 INvestEd evaluates the adequacy of the allowance for loan losses on its private loan portfolio separately from federally insured FFELP loans.
-Several factors are considered including the following: private loans in repayment versus those in a non-paying status, delinquency status, type of credit and any trends from industry data.
+Several factors are considered including the following: origination volume, delinquency status, type of credit and any trends from industry data.
 As the portfolio ages, historical trends and experience will be evaluated as well.
 INvestEd considers a private loan to be in default when it reaches 120 days delinquent or greater.